chem-data-extraction/photocatalytic-degradation-of-organic-dyes/README.md

 # Photocatalytic dye degradation dataset

 Publication-ready **dataset project** for the course *Extraction and preparation of chemical information*.
-Students move from a research topic to a structured, validated dataset with documented sources, extraction steps, cleaning pipeline, reports, and citation metadata.

 **Project topic:** Photocatalytic degradation of organic dyes (defined in `project.json`).